Using Protobuf Data with the Foxglove WebSocket Connection

 files.
-Now even more teams can use Studio to enhance their robotics development workflows.
+Now even more teams can use Foxglove to enhance their robotics development workflows.

 Protocol buffers (Protobuf) are a way to serialize data into a common format that can be interpreted by any program, regardless of language or platform.